Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Winner: Situation Dependent

-- High sustained load: Fargate provides more predictable performance
+- High sustained load: Fargate with proper capacity planning

 - Bursty traffic: AgentCore scales more elastically